-MW: Other key buildings chapter one is on the Virginia State House, chapter 2 is on the design of well, the laying out of Washington DC.
-So it’s about property and surveying and whiteness.
-Chapter 3 examines Washington D.C., the construction of the White House, and the.
-U.s. Capitol, but also trying to understand a kind of cartography of slavery.
+MW: Other key buildings [40:00]… Chapter one is on the Virginia State House, chapter 2 is on the design of, well, the laying out of Washington DC.
+So, it’s about property and surveying and whiteness.
+Chapter 3 examines Washington D.C., the construction of the White House, and the U.S. Capitol, but also trying to understand a kind of cartography of slavery.
 You know, where were slaves?
-How did they live?
+[40:30] How did they live?
 What was the relationship to those people who were politicians, merchants, and others within the city?
-Chapter 4 looks at the Pennsylvania abolitionist society and Philadelphia that was burned down.
-And American Colonization Societies.
-So how do we contend with questions of emancipation?
+Chapter 4 looks at the Pennsylvania Abolitionist Society and Philadelphia that was burned down and American Colonization Societies.
+So, how do we contend with questions of emancipation?
 And what were the architectures or cartographies and sites of that?
-And then the last chapters on the Smithsonian which was a specific question around what style constituted American Civic architecture which chose varied or the European aesthetic in the Romanesque and also the project of the Smithsonian as a now scientific but also scientific racial project to claim and understand America and primitivize Native Americans.
-So throughout the project is an exploration of the the formation of white identity and relationship to Native American dispossession and black enslavement.
+And then the last chapter is on the Smithsonian which was a specific [41:00] question around what style constituted an American civic architecture?
+Which chose a very Northern European aesthetic in the Romanesque and also the project of the Smithsonian as a now scientific but also scientific racial project to claim and understand America and primitivize Native Americans.
+So, throughout the project is an exploration of the formation of white identity and the relationship to Native American dispossession and black enslavement.
+[41:30]

 MW: Oh, wow, I wrote a book on that.
-You know, I think the African American Museum is.
-You know a very important project.
-I think Lonnie Bunch, Kinshasa Conwill and all those people who really understood what was at stake at putting a building on the National Mall were really smart and strategic around that process and what it meant.
-And it was clearly part of a hundred year struggle and so my book begin with the past accounts for that struggle, but also sort of talks about the design of the building and how that relates to the sort of project of telling the history of blacks in the Americas.
+You know, I think the African American Museum is, you know, a very important project.
+I think Lonnie Bunch, Kinshasa Conwill and all [42:00] those people who really understood what was at stake at putting a building on the National Mall were really smart and strategic around that process and what it meant.
+And it was clearly part of a hundred year struggle and so my book began with the past accounts for that struggle, but also sort of talks about the design of the building and how that relates to the sort of project of telling the history of blacks in the Americas.
+[42:30]

-JP: I wonder maybe that it sort of we want to be mindful of your time to concluding sort of questions.
-Your project and I know it’s a collaborative venture about “who builds your architecture?”
-And I know not everything has to be about Jefferson but to what extent this is that does Jefferson inform that?
+JP: I wonder maybe that, it sort of, we want to be mindful of your time to concluding sort of questions.
+Your project and I know it’s a collaborative venture about Who Builds Your Architecture?
+And I know not everything has to be about Jefferson but to what extent… Does Jefferson inform that?
 Or did being at UVA perhaps thinking about who builds, you know, the places that we occupy?
-You know, again, not everything has to be Jefferson he doesn’t have to originate projects and I know it’s collaborative, but I wonder if you can maybe think about that a bit or comment on that on that more of a sort of public facing work.
+You know, again, not everything has to be Jefferson he doesn’t have to [43:00] originate projects and I know it’s collaborative, but I wonder if you can maybe think about that a bit or comment on that, on that more of a sort of public facing work.

-MW: The who builds your architecture project which looks at the contemporary questions of the exploitation of construction labor, particularly migrant labor around the world, which includes the United States, certainly speaks to my interest in questions of labor which, in particular, like who builds the buildings?
-Often gets left out because the architects are often seen as the intellectual labor, the creative worker, the creative capital so to speak behind buildings.
-But the construction that translates the labor that translates that actually into built form is often written out of that equation.
-So that’s very much a part of my interest in the ways in which for example in slave labor was being used at to build the Virginia State House, but that was also part of the reason I became part of the design team for the Memorial to Enslaved Laborers at UVA was I have been doing this research and it just sort of dovetailed perfectly with questions and things that I was interested in in my own scholarly research versus, you know work that I do as a designer.
+MW: The Who Builds Your Architecture project which looks at the contemporary questions of the exploitation of construction labor, particularly migrant labor, around the world, which includes the United States, certainly speaks to my interest in questions of labor which in particular like, “who builds the buildings?”
+[43:30] often gets left out because the architects are often seen as the intellectual labor, the creative worker, the creative capital, so to speak, behind buildings.
+But the construction that translates the labor, that translates that actually into built form is often written out of that equation.
+So, that’s very much a part of my interest in the ways in which for example enslaved labor was being used at… to build the Virginia State House, [44:00] but that was also part of the reason I became part of the design team for the Memorial to Enslaved Laborers at UVA was I have been doing this research and it just sort of dovetailed perfectly with questions and things that I was interested in my own scholarly research versus, you know, work that I do as a designer.

-JP: Sure, and I guess for archival reasons to do you want to say a few words on the memorial to enslaved labor?
-In light of the project that sort of we’re doing as well about Jefferson?
+JP: Sure, and I guess for archival reasons to do you want to say a few words on the Memorial to Enslaved Labor?
+In light of the project that sort of we’re doing [44:30] as well about Jefferson?

-MW: Well the memorial to enslave laborers which I’m part of a team of artists and architects and landscape architects and who’ve been working with a great group of the President’s Commission for Slavery at the University which includes faculty staff students community members to sort of remember the enslaved men, women, and children who not only labor to build UVA from day one, but also maintained the buildings and the lives of the faculty and the students and their families that lived at the academical Village till 1865 and they were emancipated and some of whom continue to work there until their death.
-So that project is an effort to commemorate that history.
-And I think for many of us it’s been a project of humanizing the enslaved many of whom we have no names, no records of what they did, but only a speculation or projection of you know, the numbers of people who were actually here at UVA working.
+MW: Well, the Memorial to Enslaved Laborers which I’m part of a team of artists and architects and landscape architect, and who’ve been working with a great group of the President’s Commission for Slavery at the University which includes faculty, staff, students, community members, [45:00] to sort of remember the enslaved men, women, and children who not only labored to build UVA from day one, but also maintained the buildings and the lives of the faculty and the students and their families that lived at the Academical Village until 1865.
+And they were emancipated and some of whom continue to work there [45:30] until their deaths.
+So, that project is an effort to commemorate that history.
+And I think for many of us it’s been a project of humanizing the enslaved, many of whom we have no names, no records of what they did, but only a speculation or projection of, you know, the numbers of people who were actually here at UVA working.

-JP: Wonderful.
+JP: [46:00] Wonderful.
 Any final thoughts?
 I know you’ve been very generous with your time and this has been a wonderful conversation as well.
-I wonder if you have any sort of final thoughts before we let you go.
+I wonder if you have any sort of final thoughts before we let you go?

 MW: Yeah, I mean, I would only add that the question around the question of the legacy of Jefferson.
-I think the United States as a people have have a history of mythologizing our place in the world.
-We are an exceptional people.
+I think the United States as a people have a history of mythologizing our place in the world.
+We are [46:30] an exceptional people.
 We are “the city on a hill.”
-And I think that that mythologizing of our exceptionalism has always put blinders on to the reality of the viciousness and violence that was a part of nation, of the colonial project in nation building in this country.
-And I think our failure to reckon with that legacy has produced and continues to maintain the injustice and the inequality in the United States and abroad–you know, if people look at us as a kind of model–and I think the paradox of Jefferson speaks to that and we have to reckon with you know his legacy.
-And talk about it and if necessary, even monumentalize it so that there is a reminder that we are all humans and we have we fail as much if not more so than we succeed.
+And I think that that mythologizing of our exceptionalism has always put blinders on to the reality of the viciousness and violence that was a part of nation building… of the colonial project of nation building in this country.
+And I think our failure to reckon with that legacy has produced and continues to maintain the injustice and the inequality [47:00] in the United States and abroad, you know, people look at us as a kind of model.
+And I think the paradox of Jefferson speaks to that and we have to reckon with, you know, his legacy and talk about it and, if necessary, even monumentalize it so that there is a reminder that we are all humans and we fail as much if not more so than we succeed.

-McD: Wonderful.
-That is the fantastic place on which to end the interview,
+DMcD: Wonderful.
+That is a [47:30] fantastic place on which to end the interview.